 corrective action

-action to eliminate the cause of a detected nonconformance, or other undesirable situation
+action to eliminate the cause of a detected nonconformance and to prevent recurrence

 1 There can be more than one cause for a non-conformance.

 2 Corrective action is taken to prevent recurrence whereas preventive action is taken to prevent occurrence.

-COTS
+3 Adapted from ISO 9000:2015.

+commercial off-the-shelf

+equipment, including hardware and associated software or procedures, that is commercially available from current industry inventory

+[ISO 14625:2007]

-commercial electronic component readily available and not manufactured, inspected or tested in accordance with military or space standards
+In common usage, COTS equipment is understood to not be manufactured, inspected or tested in accordance with military or space standards.
+COTS equipment is generally cheaper and easier to procure, yet has associated risk in terms of quality and performance in the space environment.

 critical

-<general> characteristic of a process, process condition, parameter, requirement or item that deserves control and special attention in order to meet the objectives (e.g. of a mission) within given constraints
+characteristic of a process, process condition, parameter, requirement or item that deserves control and special attention in order to meet the objectives (e.g. of a mission) within given constraints